dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/sqd.md

 For Polkadot developers building real-time applications, such as DeFi protocols or gaming platforms, the SQD Network’s ability to handle unfinalized blocks and chain reorganizations ensures accurate and timely data delivery.

 ### 5. Interoperability Across Ecosystems
-Given Polkadot’s focus on interoperability, the SQD Network’s support for multiple blockchain protocols—from Substrate to EVM and beyond—enables developers to build multichain applications effortlessly.
+Given Polkadot’s focus on interoperability, the SQD Network’s support for multiple blockchain protocols—from the Polkadot SDK to EVM and beyond—enables developers to build multichain applications effortlessly.

 ## Success Stories and Real-World Applications